- What is Business Aviation?

 Best Practices when GDP, AFP or CTOP are in use:

-- First and foremost, file a flight plan well in advance (i.e. the evening before).
+- File a flight plan well in advance of the trip.
 Flights that are “known demand” or already on file when a program is implemented will likely see less delay.
-Any flight filed after the program has already been implemented will be “pop up” demand and will automatically receive the average delay for that time period (measured in 15-minute groups) and likely additional delay as it will look for the first available time in the program after the initial average delay is assigned.
+Any flight filed after the program has already been implemented will be “pop up” demand and will automatically receive the average delay for that time (measured in 15-minute groups) and likely additional delay as it will look for the first available time in the program after the initial average delay is assigned.

 - File an accurate departure time.
 If an operator misses their EDCT, they will likely be assigned additional delay.

 - Cancel a flight plan if an alternate destination is decided upon.
 Anyone not cancelling a flight plan will still be considered “known” demand.
 That will result in a “hole” being made that could have been used by another general aviation operator for that given airport.